abinit/abipy_book/abipy_book/elastic/lesson_elastic.md

    * build a flow to compute all the ingredients needed for elastic and piezoelectric tensors
    * use anaddb and AbiPy to obtain the tensors and compute several important physical properties starting from the final DDB file produced by the flow
-   * perform a convergence study with respect to the k-mesh and use the `DdbRobot` to analyze the convergence.
+   * perform a convergence study with respect to the k-mesh, and use the `DdbRobot` to analyze the convergence.

 You might find additional material related to the present section in the following references (already mentioned in the official tutorial):